Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Expressive Power

-We can relate the density of inputs to the frequency of the target function.
+For intuition, we can also relate the density of inputs to the frequency components of the target function.
 Higher density results in a target function containing higher frequency components, and vice versa.
-Thus, positional encoding can also be viewed as generating a lower frequency function for the network to learn.
-This gives a relationship between frequency (or density) and expressive power.
-The generation of a lower frequency function will disperse inputs across the available regions, which is not possible with the fine-grained sampling of coordinates.
-While it may seem obvious that inputs in a higher dimensional space will have larger distances, for this problem a proper deterministic encoding of lower dimensional coordinates is necessary in order to alleviate their high density, and it is possible to map them to higher dimensions without accomplishing this.
-For example, in the appendix we demonstrate that using the same frequency along each encoding dimension will result in a similar fine-grained sampling to that found in coordinate space, and expressive capacity is still limited.
+Thus, positional encoding can also be viewed as generating a lower frequency function, which better disperses inputs across available activation regions.
+This is not possible with the fine-grained sampling of coordinates, as shown in Figure 2.